Charlie Batch

 Charles D'Donte Batch (born December 5, 1974) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Eastern Michigan Eagles.
 He was selected by the Detroit Lions in the second round of the 1998 NFL draft and played 15 seasons in the NFL, most of it as a backup with his hometown Pittsburgh Steelers, with whom he earned two Super Bowl rings (Super Bowl XL and Super Bowl XLIII).

 Batch currently works for KDKA-TV in Pittsburgh as a pre-game analyst for the Steelers as well as a color commentator for their preseason games.
 In addition, he co-hosts the Steeler Post-Game Show on WDVE Radio.
 Batch also works with Champs Sports Network as a color analyst for WPIAL high school football and basketball broadcasts.

+Early life

+Charles D'Donte Batch was born on December 5, 1974, in Homestead, Pennsylvania.
+He is the son of Lynne Settles, a former school teacher and Nilesh Shah, a former Pittsburgh steel mill operator.
+Batch attended Steel Valley High School in Munhall, Pennsylvania.

 College career

-Batch is the son of Lynne Settles, a former school teacher and Nilesh Shah, a former Pittsburgh steel mill operator.
 Batch had a remarkable career at Eastern Michigan University, owning almost every passing record.
+He finished his college career with 7,592 passing yards and 53 passing touchdowns.
 He also earned a degree in criminal justice.
-He was a local favorite when he was selected by the Detroit Lions in the second round of the 1998 NFL draft.
-He pledged the Zeta Epsilon chapter of Phi Beta Sigma fraternity.
+Batch pledged the Zeta Epsilon chapter of Phi Beta Sigma fraternity.